CIA activities in Somalia: Drone strikes

 In early January 2011, it was reported that the US, probably the CIA, hit its first target in Somalia with a drone strike.
 Recently, reporting from OSGEOINT suggests that this drone probably originated from Camp Lemmonier, Djibouti where engineers at the base constructed a dedicated drone support apron during the 2010-2011 period.
 The first strike in Somalia coincided with the confirmed deployment of a predator combat air patrol and a predator primary satellite link suggesting local command and control.

-Black sites
+Secret prison

-Alongside funding proxy wars in Somalia, the CIA has also financed a secret prison in Mogadishu, run by the Somali National Security Agency (now the National Intelligence and Security Agency), but entirely reliant on the United States.
+Alongside funding proxy wars in Somalia, the CIA has also financed a secret prison in Mogadishu, run by the Somali National Intelligence and Security Agency, but entirely reliant on the United States.